-- 1. The balance of Accounts Payable (AP) account amounting to P159.495 million include long outstanding payables to borrowers totaling P70.472 million, of which P67.371 million loan payments do not satisfy the recognition criteria of liability under Conceptual Framework for Financial Reporting, thus, overstating the balance of AP by P67.371 million and overstating/understating the loans and receivable and other related accounts by still an undetermined amount as at December 31, 2022. - 1.1 The Conceptual Framework for Financial Reporting of PFRS define a liability as follows: - 4.26 A liability is a present obligation of the entity to transfer an economic resource as a result of past events. - 4.27 For a liability to exist, three criteria must all be satisfied: - a.
+- 1. The balance of Accounts Payable account amounting to P168.397 million as at December 31, 2023 includes long outstanding loan-related collections totaling P85.932 million which remained unapplied to the borrowers' accounts, contrary to the 2018 Conceptual Framework for Financial Reporting and Philippine Accounting Standards 1, resulting in the overstatement of Accounts Payable by P85.932 million and misstatement of the balances of Loans and Receivable accounts and other affected accounts as at December 31, 2023. - 1.1 The 2018 Conceptual Framework for Financial Reporting defines a liability as follows: - 4.26 A liability is a present obligation of the entity to transfer an economic resource as a result of past events. - 4.27 For a liability to exist, three criteria must all be satisfied: - a.
 The entity has an obligation - b.
 The obligation is to transfer an economic resource; and - c.
 The obligation is a present obligation that exists as a result of past events - 1.2 On the other hand, paragraph 15 of Philippine Accounting Standards (PAS) 1 states: